Skip to content

 end;

-Below is a sample that demonstrates how to bind more then one property.
+Below is a sample that demonstrates how to bind more than one property.

 procedure TFormDataBinding.FormCreate(Sender: TObject);